-The Electric Utility, in alignment with the Electric Distribution Master Plan, continues to make strategic capital investments such as 4 kV to 12 kV conversions during the fiscal year to improve the robustness and reliability of the electric system.
-Converting 4 kV to 12 kV lines is a capital investment strategy that will help the Electric Utility manage its aging infrastructure by upgrading old 4 kV distribution equipment to new 12 kV standards, thereby enhancing system reliability, and reducing long term costs.
-The 12 kV conversions improve grid efficiency by transmitting electricity at a higher operating voltage which significantly reduce power losses and translates to cost reduction.
+The Electric Utility, in alignment with the Electric Distribution Master Plan, continues to make strategic capital investments su as 4 kV to 12 kV conversions during the fiscal year to improthe robustness and reliability of the electric system.
+Converti 4 kV to 12 kV lines is a capital investment strategy that will he the Electric Utility manage its aging infrastructure by upgradi old 4 kV distribution equipment to new 12 kV standards, there enhancing system reliability, and reducing long term costs.
+The kV conversions improve grid efficiency by transmitting electricity a higher operating voltage which significantly reduce power loss and translates to cost reduction.

-There has been increased development and service requests including large site developments, major housing developments, and accessory dwelling units during the fiscal year.
+There has been increased development and service requests including large site developments, major housing developments, and accesso dwelling units during the fiscal year.
 This trend is expected to continue in the years to come.
-Approximately 750 service orders were issued in the fiscal year to install or upgrade small-to-medium commercial and residential services including solar installations and accessory dwelling units.
-Several thousands of feet of cable, conduit, and many manholes were also installed to serve larger developments and services including Avion Burbank, 1st Street Village, the Second Century Project at The Burbank Studios, and electric vehicle charging installations.
+Approximately 750 service orders were issued The results of maintenance and pro-active capital investments are in the fiscal year to install or upgrade small-to-medium commercial reflected in the exceptional system-wide reliability statistics.
+For and residential services including solar installations and accessory the fiscal year, the Electric Utility's availability rate was 99.997%, dwelling units.
+Several thousands of feet of cable, conduit, and many or in other words the average Burbank resident could expect to manholes were also installed to serve larger developments and experience only one electric service outage of just 41 minutes every services including Avion Burbank, 1st Street Village, the Second 2.8 years.
+The system average interruption was only 14.96 minutes Century Project at The Burbank Studios, and electric vehicle charging per customer.
+A low frequency of outages helped minimize the system installations. average outage duration.
+The Burbank outage frequency rate was approximately 0.36 outages per customer every year.

-Due to an anticipated increase in electrical load growth to meet the City's housing and commercial demand, the Electric Utility will need more system capacity to serve future loads.
-To serve the Second Century Project at The Burbank Studios, the Electric Utility entered into an agreement with the developer of the project, authorizing the construction of a new 80 MVA, 69 kV to 12 kV electrical substation in the Media District.
-In addition to serving the project, this new electrical substation will help the Electric Utility to reduce long-term costs, reduce system losses, enhance system reliability, provide capacity for future development in the Media District and eliminate two older 34 kV to 4 kV substations.
+Due to an anticipated increase in electrical load growth to meet the City's housing and commercial demand, the Electric Utility will need The American Public Power Association's Reliable Public Power more system capacity to serve future loads.
+To serve the Second Provider (RP3) program recognizes utilities that demonstrate high proficiency in reliability, safety, workforce development, and system Century Project at The Burbank Studios, the Electric Utility entered into an agreement with the developer of the project, authorizing the improvement.
+In 2021, Burbank Water and Power was designated construction of a new 80 MVA, 69 kV to 12 kV electrical substation a Diamond Level utility, the highest RP3 designation.
+The RP3 in the Media District.
+In addition to serving the project, this new application is carefully evaluated every three years to ensure that electrical substation will help the Electric Utility to reduce longthe criteria are relevant, thorough and is keeping up with industry term costs, reduce system losses, enhance system reliability, provide trends and best practices.
+The Diamond Level designation will be capacity for future development in the Media District and eliminate effective until April 2024. two older 34 kV to 4 kV substations.